nishi-uthappa/Bike_share_data_analysis/README.md

 - A heatmap was created to illustrate revenue patterns by hour and day of the week.
 - Bar charts were used to show revenue by season.
 - A donut chart was used to show rider demographics.
+- Slicer button was created to filter between the two years.

 ## Dashboard View